Frequently Asked Questions

 - Exchange rates: 50-100ms

-Most latency comes from OpenNode API calls.
+Most latency comes from provider API calls (Strike or OpenNode).

 Is there a sandbox environment?